neerajk555/SQL-Training-exercise/module-04-aggregates-grouping/06-Error-Detective.md

 Each includes: scenario, sample data, broken query, error/symptom, expected output, guiding questions, and fixed solution.

+**Beginner Tip:** GROUP BY errors are common when learning aggregates!
+The key rule: every non-aggregated column in SELECT must appear in GROUP BY.
+Run the broken queries and study the error messages—you'll quickly learn to spot and fix these patterns!

 ---

 ## Challenge 1: Non-aggregated Column in SELECT